HEnquist/camilladsp/README.md

 - `secure-websocket`: Enable secure websocket, also enables the `websocket` feature
 - `FFTW`: Use FFTW instead of RustFFT
 - `32bit`: Perform all calculations with 32-bit floats (instead of 64)
 - `neon`: Enable the experimental Neon support for aarch64 in the resampler.
-Note that this only works on 64-bit arm, and requires a nightly rust compiler.
+Note that this only works on 64-bit arm, and requires a very recent nightly rust compiler.

 The first three (`alsa-backend`, `pulse-packend`, `websocket`) are included in the default features, meaning if you don't specify anything you will get those three.
 Cargo doesn't allow disabling a single default feature, but you can disable the whole group with the `--no-default-features` flag.
 Then you have to manually add all the ones you want.